 “Rexie, I think we all need to leave before…”

-Ignoring me, Rexie turned right around, faced the computer banks, and stood straight.
+Still ignoring me, he rose, turned right around, faced the computer banks, and stood straight.
 The animal noises were deafening, furious…but somehow vulnerable.

 “Sir, you have been kind.
-But all the words have been spoken, all the mistakes have been made and regretted.
+But now is no time for speech.
+For me, all the words have been spoken, spoken long ago.
+All the mistakes have been made and regretted, long ago.
+So long ago.
 I told you of this.
 Now is the time for fighting and for nothing else.
 To fight is why I return.
-I am good only for that.
+I am good only for that now.
 Again and again I fight.
 When this is over, it will not be over for me.
 Again, in such an hour as this, I will return, be made to return…

 “Because this is an hour for dragons.”